sdbs-uni-p/minihive-docker/README.md

 ### How to install extra software <a name="install-extra"></a>

 You can install extra software with apt-get.
-This command install emacs.
+This command installs emacs.

 ```console
 minihive@291614e93438:~$ sudo apt-get install emacs